We think grammar is fun. There, we said it.

-I know it’s not a popular opinion.
-I know that most people put grammar in the same category as shuffleboard, strong perfume, and floral pants — it’s something deeply unpleasant and with primarily old people.
+It’s not a popular opinion.
+Most people put grammar in the same category as shuffleboard, strong perfume, and musty floral patterns.
+It’s something you associate as deeply unpleasant and with primarily old people.
 But grammar is fun!
 And we think you should like it. too.

 Can you figure out what the following sentences mean?